sahassan012/hunt-the-wumpus/README.md

             \ /              \ /
             16---------------20

+You start in room 13.
 Your job is to find and shoot the wumpus!

 ### How it works
 The Wumpus lives in a completely dark cave of 20 rooms.
 Each